 • B.F.A., State University of New York at Purchase

-A teacher at Bloomingdale for nine years, Rie initiated the Suzuki flute course of study at the school.
+A teacher at Bloomingdale for 18 years, Rie initiated the Suzuki flute course of study at the school.
 “In trying to start this program, I have been excited to see the progress of my students who will be the core of the program for future years.
 The Suzuki method is a positive, success-oriented approach to music education which believes in each child’s potential and strives to support and nurture the child in a loving atmosphere.”
 Since the Suzuki method encourages teaching children the flute when they are very young, Rie works with students beginning at age four.
 “Younger children need more support at home and so an important structure in the method is the triangle of student-teacher-parent.
 They are all equal partners in the learning process.”
-Rie does not currently work with adults in her Bloomingdale studio.

 Rie’s goal as a teacher is “not so much an aim to produce a concert flutist as it is to produce a person who possesses self-confidence, a good self-image and appreciates music!
 After ten years as a parent of two Suzuki violinists, I can safely say the benefits of studying with this method will far out-weigh any rough spots in the road.
 The lessons they learn will be more than how to play the flute.”

 Rie describes her musical tastes as “eclectic.
 I probably listen mostly to classical music, but I also listen to pop, rock, hip-hop, Motown and world music.”
 As a musician, Rie enjoys an active performance career as a soloist and chamber and orchestral player.
 In her free time Rie studies yoga and reads.